emmakoehmstedt/healthy-games-for-healthy-people-and-healthy-planet/README.md

 # healthy-games-for-healthy-people-and-healthy-planet
 # Project Structure
+.
+├── docs /
+├── src /
+├── wip /
+├── LICENSE
+├── README.md

+The docs/ directory will hold a standalone Starlight + Astro website.

+The src/ directory will contain our codebase

+The wip/ directory is the Work in Progress directory.
+It contains assignment templates that will be modified/updated during the year.

+The LICENSE is currently CC0 and will need to be changed by the end of the year.

 **General Rules**
 - Never create issues directly, do it through the Board created in the github-projects tab